The Path to Self-Reinvention

-I don’t know how it changed my life.
-But that was my starting point to learn more about who I am and how to become a better person.
+I don’t know exactly how it changed my life.
+But that was my starting point to learning more about who I am.

 And then it happened: I started reinventing myself.